dennis-m-e/data-engineering-iu-task-2/README.md

 #### MongoDB

 For this component, the official `mongo` image is used without any particular changes.
 For accessibility of the stored data, the MongoDB default port `27017` is exposed and forwarded to the host system.
 Accessing the data can be done via the client application MongoDB Compass.
 Find more information on the [**official website**](https://www.mongodb.com/products/tools/compass).
+Use `mongodb://localhost:27017` as a connection string to start the communication (only valid for default values!).

 ### Deployment